bp-learning/git-workshop/README-marp.md

 -- sample_project
 |---- Test.java
 ```

+---

-Now we a folder and a file created in it, let initialise this folder into git repository.
+Now we have a folder and a file created in it, let initialise this folder into git repository.

 In Terminal, type the command
 ```